Construction Accounting 101: Principles and Best Practices

 The two key options construction accountants have are cash accounting and accrual accounting.

-Cash accounting is a simpler method where you only record transactions when money actually changes hands.
+Cash accounting is a simpler method where you only record transactions when money changes hands.

 Accrual accounting is a more complex method that records transactions when they occur, regardless of when the money changes hands.

-Since there is typically a lag between when work is performed and when invoices are paid, accrual accounting provides a more accurate picture of your company’s financial health.
+Since clients typically take time to pay after the work is completed, accrual accounting provides a more accurate picture of your company’s financial health.
 This is especially true for large companies with long project timelines.

 One of the mistakes of starting a business is mingling personal and business funds.
 This makes it difficult to track expenses and can create legal problems down the road.
 To avoid this, open a business bank account as soon as you start your construction company.
-All incoming revenue should be deposited into the account, and all business expenses should be paid from it.
+Deposit all incoming revenue into the account, and pay all business expenses from it.

 If you need a seamless construction accounting experience, you need to integrate your accounting software with specialized construction management software.
-In this way, all your data related to the construction project will be in one place and you will not have to juggle multiple pieces of software for seeing the whole picture.
+In this way, all your data related to the construction project will be in one place, and you will not have to juggle multiple pieces of software to see the whole picture.

 Which Accounting Software to Choose?